Retail Marketing

 For shoppers unfamiliar with their unique UNpaper towels, a TikTok can clue them in.

-Below are two videos from one of our own Statusphere members showing off UNpaper towels in action.
+Below are two videos from one of our own Statusphere creators showing off UNpaper towels in action.
 The creator’s initial video showcased the product itself.
 Then, the creator made a follow-up video to answer questions from viewers.

 marleys monsters tiktok1 marleys monsters tiktok 2